-Okay, so I did a thing.
-A really, really good thing.
-I took a whole jarful of that luscious homemade dulce de leche and swirled it into bakery-style banana muffins.
-Eeeeeeeeeee!!
-How awesome does that sound?!
 Banana pairs so well with the milky caramel flavor of the dulce de leche.
-It’s a new take on an amazing flavor pairing.
+These Banana Muffins Swirled with Dulce de Leche are a new take on an amazing flavor pairing.
 And, perfectly okay to eat for breakfast!

 Bakery-Style Banana Muffins at Home

 Not only have I been on a dulce de leche kick lately, adding it to everything in sight, but I've also been on a bakery-style muffin kick lately.

 When I was pondering yet another way to infuse my homemade dulce de leche into more recipes, banana muffins immediately came to mind.
 Bananas and milk caramel flavor pair really well together.

 Plus, I wanted to provide a really good alternative recipe for banana bread that uses up all those overripe bananas we all have from time to time.
 I mean, banana bread is amazing, let's be honest.

 Buuuuuut, I am one of those people who tends to buy a bunch of bananas every week and every week they sit on my counter without being eaten.

 Sooooo, I practically have no choice but to bake something new and different with them every now and then!